 The associated costs of sober living homes vary based on location, amenities, and level of support provided.

-What Is the Cost of Sober Living?
+What is a Sober Living?

 The cost of sober living homes can vary, but it averages between $500 to $5000 per month.